When was the last time you went to a movie and wanted to stay behind and watch it again?

-When I worked as a reporter, I’d write 10 or 15 stories a week.
+When I worked as a reporter, I’d write 10 to 15 stories a week.
 Let’s say 500 stories a year.
-And yeah, I’d win awards, but if I’m publishing 500 freaking stories a year, 100 of them should be pretty good and a half-dozen should be great.
+And yeah, I won awards, but if I’m publishing 500 freaking stories a year, 200 of them should be pretty good, 12 should be amazing and six should rock the house.

-A while back, I wrote one freelance newspaper story the entire year, about a man losing his dog on top of a mountain.
-That man — and a bunch of old mountaineers nicknamed the Silver Panther Rescue Squad — went back to that mountain and rescued his dog from a cliff, just off the summit.
+A while back, I wrote one freelance newspaper story the entire year, about a man losing his dog on top of a mountain, because that man was my friend.
+The dog, too.
+My friend — and a bunch of old mountaineers nicknamed the Silver Panther Rescue Squad — went back to that mountain and rescued his dog from a cliff, just off the summit.

 It was because I took the inverted pyramid out back behind the barn and shot it between the eyes.